zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/ondelete-method.md

     public string Title { get; set; }
 }
 ```
-Because there is no foreign key property in the dependant `Book` entity, EF Core will configure a nullable `AuthorId` foreign key column in the Books table with a referential constraint action of `Restrict`, which will translate to `NO ACTION` in SQL Server.
+Because there is no foreign key property in the dependent `Book` entity, EF Core will configure a nullable `AuthorId` foreign key column in the Books table with a referential constraint action of `Restrict`, which will translate to `NO ACTION` in SQL Server.
 The following example illustrates how to override that so that the foreign key field is set to null when the principal is deleted:
 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder) {